zowe/docs-site/docs/user-guide/k8s-config.md

 Exposing the Discovery service is only required when there is a Zowe service or extension which needs to be registered to the API Mediation Layer but is running outside of Kubernetes, such as on z/OS.
 Otherwise, the discovery service can remain accessible only within the Kubernetes environment.

-**Optional:** To setup the discovery service without exposing it externally, edit `samples/discovery-service-lb.yaml` if using `LoadBalancer` type services, or `samples/discovery-service-np.yaml` if using `NodePort` type services.
+**Optional:** To set up the discovery service without exposing it externally, edit `samples/discovery-service-lb.yaml` if using `LoadBalancer` type services, or `samples/discovery-service-np.yaml` if using `NodePort` type services.
 In either file, specify `ClusterIP` as the type, replacing the `NodePort` or `LoadBalancer` value.

 To enable the service externally when using `LoadBalancer` services, run the command: